 Energy is one thing we tend to consume a lot of, It’s kind of invisible, or at least, it’s hidden away in tanks and batteries.
 But energy has significant financial and environmental cost.
 Whatever your feelings on concepts like global warming, all business people can agree that lowering energy costs helps out on the bottom line.
 And the best way to lower costs is to reduce energy consumption.
 We do that, and we have a few novel approaches to energy that you can read here.

 To call ourselves a sustainable company, we must consider the ways in which we interact with our community and all the people we meet and interact with in the conduct of our business: our employees, our vendors, our customers, and all the members of our professional and local communities.
 We owe a debt of responsibility to contribute to the prosperity of those around us.
 Failing to do that, we may win in the short term, but eventually we’d be living in economic wasteland.
-You can find out more about our social responsibility here.

 And we realize that a key component of our company is the people who work here.
 We feel it’s important to cultivate the skills and capabilities of all our employees so that we can all be happy and prosperous.
 There is a common theme found in many business case studies and texts on how to build a long-lasting, successful enterprise: in situations where people feel like they are invested in the business and have a personal stake in it’s success, the company as a whole does better and is more prosperous.
-To learn about how we ‘cultivate’ our peeps, click here.

 Sustainability isn’t just about materials and physical things.
 We want our business to thrive, even when economic conditions work against us.
 So we think about financial sustainability, too.
 At the very beginning of creating this company, we wanted our business to be sound, yet frugal – austere, even.
 We’ve taken many steps to ensure we’ve built a lasting business.
-Learn more here.